Haraholmen – a Green Industrial Park where Sustainability is Key

-Haraholmen is an industrial park where sustainability is key.
-The site uses renewable energy, welcomes companies with green profiles, and is a hub for resource-efficient transportation with access to roads, railways, and a deep-water port.
+Haraholmen is an industrial park that brings together many sustainable initiatives and solutions to increase their positive impact.
+The site uses renewable energy, welcomes companies with a focus on environmental sustainability and is a hub for resource-efficient transport with access to roads, railways and a deepwater port.

-At a time when the global aviation sector is facing increasing demands to get on a sustainable flightpath, one airport in northern Sweden has gotten a head start with an extensive vision that has led them to become one of Europe’s and probably the world’s first fossil-free airport.
-At the same time the airport is now preparing to become a testcenter for electric powered and vertical-starting aircrafts.
+As the global aviation sector faces increasing demands to get on a sustainable flightpath, one airport in northern Sweden has gained a head start.
+It aims to become Europe’s, and probably the world’s, first fossil-free airport.
+It is also preparing to become a test centre for electrically powered and vertical take-off aircraft.

 CoordiNet – Exploring the Possibilities of a Flexible Power Market

 The CoordiNet project is exploring the benefits of creating a ‘power flexibility market’.
 When electricity demand is high, market participants can offer to reduce their electricity use or increase electricity production and sell excess power to the grid operator.